ananduee/journal/content/posts/lock-free-linked-list.md

 Let's say we have some data which others can be read as well as change.
 Depending on the methods we provide to change the data we might leave data in in-consistent state. for example :-

 Let's say we have a variable ```int value = 0``` and we provide a method to increment this value.
-Here is how basic implementation of "increment" method would look :-
+Here is how code of "increment" method would look :-

 ```java
 void increment() {